 "The Empire of Signs" examines the American hegemony after World War II, when the Abstract Expressionists (Jackson Pollock, Willem de Kooning, Mark Rothko, et al.) ruled the artistic roost, until they were dethroned by Jasper Johns, Robert Rauschenberg, the Pop artists, and Andy Warhol, while individualists such as David Smith and Joseph Cornell marched to their own music.

 "The Age of Anxiety" considers recent events: the return of figurative art and the appearance of minimal and conceptual art; the speculative mania of the 1980s, which led to scandalous auction practices and inflated reputations; and the trends and issues of art in the 90s.

 Lavishly illustrated and packed with biographies, anecdotes, astute and stimulating critical commentary, and sharp social history, American Visions was originally published in association with a new eight-part PBS television series.
 Robert Hughes has called it "a love letter to America."
 This superb volume, which encompasses and enlarges upon the series, is an incomparably entertaining and insightful contemplation of its splendid subject.

-ROBERT HUGHES was born in Australia in 1938.
-In 1970, he moved to the United States to become chief art critic for Time, a position he held until 2001.
-His books include The Shock of the New, The Fatal Shore, Nothing if… More about Robert Hughes
+Robert Hughes was born in Australia in 1938.
+In 1970 he moved to the United States to become chief art critic for Time, a position he held until 2001.
+His books include The Shock of the New, The Fatal Shore,… More about Robert Hughes

 Published by Knopf Nov 09, 1999| 648 Pages| 7-11/16 x 10| ISBN 9780375703652